The Euclidean numbers: Introduction

 \end{itemize}

-We have chosen to call $\EE$ the field of the \textit{Euclidean} numbers for two main reasons: firstly, this field arises in a numerosity theory (including the subsets of $\Omega$), whose main aim is to save all the Euclidean common notions, including the fifth
+We have chosen to call $\EE$ the field of the \textit{Euclidean} numbers for two main reasons: firstly, this field arises inside of a numerosity theory (including all bounded subsets of $\Omega$), whose main aim is to save all the Euclidean common notions, including the fifth one: \emph{~``The whole is greater than the part",~ }

 in contrast to the Cantorian theory of cardinal numbers.